Local Dominance: Dominance between actions

 Strategy $\overline{s}_{i}$ obviously dominates strategy $s_{i}\ $if

 A strategy is weakly/obviously dominant if it weakly/obviously dominates every other strategy. \end{definition}

-In static games, the local notions coincide with the global ones.
-In dynamic games, the local notions are equivalent to the corrisponding notions of dominance between strategy that reach the information set.\footnote{ Shimoji and Watson (1998) introduce the notion of conditional (strict) dominance between strategies.
-Weak and obvious dominance between strategies that reach the given information set are the \textquotedblleft weak\textquotedblright\ and \textquotedblleft obvious\textquotedblright\ counterparts of conditional dominance at the information set.}
+Weak/obvious dominance between two actions at an information set is equivalent to the following relationship between strategies that reach the information set:\ every strategy that prescribes the dominated action is weakly/ obviously dominated by some strategy that prescribes the dominating action.\footnote{ Shimoji and Watson (1998) introduce the notion of conditional (strict) dominance between strategies at an information set.
+Proposition \ref {Proposition foundation} essentially relates weak and obvious dominance between actions to the weak and obvious counterparts of conditional dominance.}